What Type of Facial Hair Do Women Prefer? There's a right way and a wrong way grow that beard

 What It Is: The hair growth that results from approximately 2-5 days of not shaving.

-Opinion: There’s a reason “5 o’clock shadow” is a thing.
+Opinion: There’s a reason why there’s even a term for the “5 o’clock shadow”.
 Women love stubble on most guys.
 Just make sure your job allows it.
 Some offices are only accepting of clean-shaven faces and already grown facial hair, leaving little room for experimentation in between.

 What It Is: The hair growth that results from approximately 8-10 days of not shaving.